kateolmstead/playnomics-ios/README.md

 ## Starting a PlayRM Session

-To start logging automatically tracking player engagement data, you need to first start a session. **No other SDK calls will work until you do this.**
+To start tracking player engagement data, you need to first start a session. **No other SDK calls will work until you do this.**

 In the class that implements `AppDelegate`, start the PlayRM Session in the `didFinishLaunchingWithOptions` method.